simpleshue/misc/docs/running/training_plan_design.md

 Overload is the mechanism that pushes your body out of the comfort zone, so that it understands that it needs to be more powerful or more efficient in order to handle such stress.
 It is how our body improve our performance.

 If not enough stimulation, then performance improvement can be slow, if any.
 This is because the body's current fitness level can perfect handle the training, so there is no need for human body to change.
+As a result, it needs to be "over" the current comfort level.

 We can overload by:

 * applying more load.
 E.g., longer distance, faster pace.
 * changing schedules.
-E.g., vary speed or distance for interval/tempo.
+E.g., vary speed or distance for interval/tempo, more frequnt runs.
 * changing course.
 E.g., replace some speed run with hill runs, or trail runs.
 * simulate different muscle groups for strength training.

 All above are examples to bring the training out of the regular comfort zone.

 Just be aware, *overload* is a double-edged sword.
 It needs to be controlled to be *progressive*, otherwise, it is an invite for over-training.

+### What to overload?

+It will definite be case by case, depending on one's goal and bottleneck.

+Here are the general thoughts:

+1. Volume of easy running per week
+1. More frequent workouts
+1. Longer long runs
+1. More frequent long runs
+1. Start lifting weights (or, lift heavier weights)
+1. More overall cross-training volume
+1. Longer workouts

 ## Recovery